Gunilla Backman: Career

 In 2002, she returned to Stockholm and Oscarsteatern to act as the title role of Greta Garbo in Garbo The Musical, followed by her big breakthrough role as Donna, in the Swedish version of the musical Mamma Mia! at Cirkus between 2005 and 2007.
 She won the award Guldmasken for this role.
-In 2009, she participated in the show PrimaDONNOR at Hamburger Börs along with Charlott Strandberg and Sussie Eriksson.
-Between 2010 and 2011 she played the lead role as Norma Desmond in Göteborgsoperans musical Sunset Boulevard.
+In 2009, she participated in the show Primadonnor at Hamburger Börs along with Charlott Strandberg and Sussie Eriksson.
+Between 2010 and 2011, she played the lead role as Norma Desmond in the Göteborgsoperan musical Sunset Boulevard.

-In 2012, she played Maria Magdalena in the musical Jesus Christ Superstar along with Ola Salo at Göta Lejon in Stockholm.
+In 2012, she played Mary Magdalene in the musical Jesus Christ Superstar along with Ola Salo at Göta Lejon in Stockholm.
 In 2013, she played Desiree Armfledt in Stephen Sondeheim's Sommarnattens leende at Malmö Opera.
-Backman has from time to time been part of Rhapsody in Rock, also in the Ted Gärdestad celebration tour Sol, vind & Vatten in 2008.
+Backman has from time to time been part of Rhapsody in Rock, also in the Ted Gärdestad celebration tour Sol, vind & vatten in 2008.
 In 2013, she participated in the television recorded arena tour I Love Musicals along with Peter Jöback.
 She has made several concerts with Malmö Brandkårs Musikkår along with Jan Malmsjö.

 Backman has participated in a number of television shows like Allsång på Skansen broadcast on SVT, Allsång på Liseberg with Lotta Engberg on TV4, TV-huset, Så ska det låta, Sing along, Doobidoo, Nationaldagen and Nyårsfirande from Skansen.
-She also had a part in the so-called Melodifestivalmusikalen which was the break show at Melodifestivalen 2007.
+She also had a part in the Melodifestivalmusikalen, which was the break show at Melodifestivalen 2007.